yxni98/EMNLP_2022/_pages/venue.md

 The international dialing code for incoming calls to landlines in the UAE is +971 and 02 for Abu Dhabi.
 Calls to and from landlines within Abu Dhabi are free.
 Direct dialing is possible to over 170 countries.
 UAE has two mobile networks, Du and Etisalat:
-- Both offer temporary SIM cards for tourists and business travelers, including data and calls and these can be purchased at outlets across the UAE, including at the airport and malls.
+- Both offer temporary SIM cards for tourists and business travelers, including data and calls, and these can be purchased at outlets across the UAE, including at the airport and malls.
 - Roaming services are also available for most visitors if they wish to use their existing number and phone.

 **Currency & Living Cost**